Abhi01x/QRCODE-GENERATOR/README.md

 # QRCODE-GENERATOR
 This Python project allows you to generate QR codes from text or URLs, customize QR codes with colors and logos, generate multiple QR codes from a CSV file, and scan QR codes using OpenCV.

-# QR Code Generator

-## Overview

-This Python project allows you to generate QR codes from text or URLs, customize QR codes with colors and logos, generate multiple QR codes from a CSV file, and scan QR codes using OpenCV.

 ## Features

 - ✅ Generate QR codes from text or URLs